 Upskilling, Reskilling, and Training

 The labor shortage of 2021 has carried into 2022.
 This has made filling positions, especially high-skilled jobs, even more challenging.
-Finding and hiring the right candidate and then training them has become an excruciatingly long process, slowing down your company’s growth.
+Finding and hiring the right candidate, and then training them, has become an excruciatingly long process, slowing your company's growth.

-But if you take the initiative to upskill or reskill a talented current employee, your organization will stay agile and fully staffed, as well as outperform your competitors.
-In addition, an employee will be incentivized to stay if they see real potential for promotion — a scenario that isn’t apparent when organization growth happens over them instead of under them.
+But if you take the initiative to upskill or reskill a talented current employee, your organization will stay agile and fully staffed and outperform your competitors.
+In addition, an employee will be incentivized to stay if they see real potential for promotion — a scenario that isn't apparent when organizational growth happens over them instead of under them.

 Upskilling and reskilling are both proven training initiatives that fuel and sustain your organization's growth, but they are not the same.